Explore Our Affordable Courses

 Enroll now for UPSC Online Coaching

-• In 2013, the Standing Committee on Personnel, Public Grievances, Law and Justice, recommended making the MCC legally binding and the MCC be made a part of the Representation of the People Act, 1951.
+• In 2013, the Standing Committee on Personnel, Public Grievances, Law and Justice, recommended making the MCC legally binding and making the MCC a part of the Representation of the People Act, 1951.

 Impact of the Model Code of Conduct on Development and Governance